Dustyroom/flat-kit-doc/index.md

 - _Use Normals_ creates outlines for “inner” parts of the objects, meaning, for those that are inside the boundaries of the object, for every given camera perspective.
 The effect depends on the geometry of an object.
 So, having proper normals here is important.
 There is a Normals Threshold control.
 It's discussed a bit more a little further down.
 - _Use Color_ enables or disables taking all color difference data on the scene when calculating the outlines.
 This feature is URP only.

+**NOTE:** If you see that _Use Depth_ and _Use Normals_ have no effect in your project, please navigate to Project Settings -> Graphics and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
+If you are using your own settings file insead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.

 **Advanced settings** section hosts the parameters to adjust the tools above as well as a few more controls.
 The thresholds parameters are basically the limits that determine the ranges in which the effects take places.
 For example, the higher Min Depth value is, the further away from camera the outline will be generated.
 The lower Max Depth value is, the sooner outlines stop occurring.

 - _Min Depth Threshold_ and _Max Depth Threshold_ determine the range of depth differences where outline should be applied.
 Lower values draw lines “inside” the scene resulting in a more beveled image.
 Higher values have more flat effect.